2013 Volvo XC70 Interior

 - "Volvo's infotainment system allows drivers to manage audio, navigation and other functions from a 7-inch high-definition color monitor.
 Although its unorthodox interface is not quite as good as systems found in competitors, it works well enough once learned." -- Edmunds

 The 2013 Volvo XC70 has 72.1 cubic feet of total cargo space.
 Behind the second row, there’s 33.3 cubic feet of space.
-The XC70 has a cargo management system that reviewers like.
-They say the system makes it easy to keep cargo from rolling around.
+Reviewers say the XC70's cargo management system makes it easy to keep cargo from rolling around.

 - "Large, boxy, nicely finished cargo area features flat-folding 2nd-row seats and handy under-floor storage.
 A storage-lid prop and cargo tie-down points are nice touches.
 In-cabin storage is limited to an average-size glovebox and center console, as well as a few tiny cubbies." -- Consumer Guide